vivi90/MiniCMS/README.md

 MiniCMS
 =======

-This project is build as a very basic CMS-System with Multi-Language-Support and Search Engine optimized URLs.
+This project is build as a very basic content management system with Multi-Language-Support and Search Engine optimized URLs.

 ***Still under development.***